San Bernardino is a city in California located in the county seat of the same name.

 Visitors come from across the country for recreational activities.

-Visitors can choose from any of the hiking trails to explore the natural beauty of the forest.
+Visitors can choose from any hiking trails to explore the natural beauty of the forest.

 Visitors can picnic in the forest or stay overnight at the camping grounds.

-Fishing, target shooting, and OHV riding are some of the other activities at the forest.
+Fishing, target shooting, and OHV riding are other activities in the forest.

 The Rim of the world route spans 110 miles and covers the rim of the San Bernardino Mountains.